We can all do with more time and money. This is especially the case for small business owners where every little helps.

 39. Avoid giving credit.
 If you must extend credit, make sure you do a strict and thorough check of your client’s credit history.
 If you find that your client isn’t creditworthy, ask for cash in advance and provide part of the products or services to get paid in installments.

 40. Manage your inventory.
 Have you ever ordered too much inventory to find that it's been left in a storeroom?
 Are you running out of goods and then losing money because your customers aren't able to buy them?
-You should invest in a point of sale system with an inventory management function to manage your inventory.
+A great small business trick is to invest in a point of sale system with an inventory management function to manage your inventory.

 41. Negotiate with your consultants.
 If you work with a group of professionals, for example, accountants or lawyers, and you’ve developed a good relationship with them, ask them whether they would give you a discount for being a loyal customer.